ultrain-os/UIPs/UIPS/UIP-9.md

 	/**
 	 * Create a non-fungbile token
 	 *
-	 * @param issuer the tokne issurer who can issue the token
+	 * @param issuer the token issuer who can issue the token
 	 * @param maximum_supply the total token supply amouont, it contain supply amount and symbol
 	 * eg: '1000 UGAS' represent that create token named UGAS and the max supply is 1000.
 	 */